Online EdD Programs in Diversity, Multiculturalism, and Social Advoacy

 Prospective students should note that the curriculum details explained above are general overviews, and that course content and sequencing vary from program to program.
 For more information about the structure of EdD programs, please reference our Structure of Online EdD Programs resource page.

-Career Paths for Graduates of EdD Programs in Diversity and Multiculturalism
+Career Paths for Graduates of EdD Programs in Diversity, Multiculturalism, and/or Social Advocacy

-Graduates of EdD programs with a concentration in Diversity and Multiculturalism are prepared to serve in leadership positions in a wide variety of educational institutions, including K-12 schools, colleges and universities, school districts, and even corporate settings.
+Graduates of EdD programs with a concentration in Diversity, Multiculturalism, or Social Advocacy are prepared to serve in leadership positions in a wide variety of educational institutions, including K-12 schools, colleges and universities, school districts, and even corporate settings.
 Jobs for graduates of these types of programs include but are not limited to:

 - School District Superintendent: School superintendents preside over an entire school district, which is generally composed of multiple schools in a given region.
 School superintendents collaborate with a larger school district board, as well as principals, parents, teachers, and education advocates to help schools meet educational benchmarks.
 Superintendents oversee the development and evaluation of educational programs, standardized testing, school facility updates, and school district budgets.